List of NCIS: New Orleans characters: Hannah Khoury

 Hannah Khoury (Necar Zadegan) is a former NCIS Senior Field Agent.
 After Pride is promoted to Special Agent in Charge, she transfers to the New Orleans field office as a Supervisory Special Agent (S.S.A.) to replace him as the team's direct supervisor.
 Hannah is separated from her husband, Ryan; the two have a daughter, Naomi, who is 10 years old in season 5.

 In "Judgement Day", Hannah is removed from command of the New Orleans office after a joint operation with the FBI goes sideways, although Pride arranges for her to retain her rank and remain in New Orleans under his command,.
 She considers resigning in protest, but her daughter's desire for her to remain in New Orleans convinces her to stay.
 In the event Pride is unavailable, Hannah becomes the Acting Special Agent in Charge of the NCIS: New Orleans team and is also Pride's second-in-command.

+In “Stashed” Carter and Hannah spent quite a bit of the episode flirting with each other.